Cuthbert and Williams given World Cup audition

 Wales open the World Cup campaign against Fiji in Bordeaux on 10 September before further group games against Portugal, Australia and Georgia.

-Lake, Ryan Elias, Taine Plumtree, Faletau and Anscombe are injury concerns ahead of the tournament.
+Lake, Ryan Elias, Taine Plumtree, Faletau and Anscombe are all injury concerns ahead of the tournament.

-- South Africa captain returns to face Wales in World Cup warm-up
+- South Africa captain Kolisi returns to face Wales

 - Springboks braced for Wales arm-wrestle